 There was the issue that such a powerful aircraft was something of a handful, with such unpleasant features as a high stall speed and a fast landing speed.
 It featured a drag chute to reduce the landing roll.
 Apparently the Lightning was sometimes known as the "Frightening", and it is a fact that only experienced pilots were assigned to fly the type, and then only after thorough qualification.
 That in itself enhanced the elite status of a posting to a Lightning squadron.
 Once mastered, however, the Lightning was a very rewarding ride.
 The accident rate was surprisingly low.
 The lion's share of the accidents were due to engine fires -- a nagging weakness of the Lightning -- not landing or other handling accidents.

-The F.1 had significant weaknesses.
-One of the worst was an inadequate fuel supply and minimal endurance, a problem that would plague the Lightning through its entire life in spite of all attempts to fix it.
+The F.1 had other significant weaknesses.
+One of the worst was an inadequate fuel supply and minimal endurance, a problem that would plague the Lightning through its entire life.
 For a time, Number 74 Squadron's F.1s were forced to fly without the ventral fuel pack while a bug was worked out, reducing them to (as was once said of another aircraft) "fighters for defense over the airfield beacon".